jonmchan/pseudo_kiosk/README.md

 end
 ```

-The lambda function receives an instance of the controller which you can used to call functions such as current_user or session and all the params passed from the authentication unlock action.
+The lambda function receives an instance of the controller which can be used to call functions such as current_user or session and all the params passed from the authentication unlock action.
 By default, the only parameter passed is `passcode`.

 If you wish to override the default unlock screen, copy the [built in view](https://github.com/jonmchan/pseudo_kiosk/blob/master/app/views/pseudo_kiosk/authentication/unlock.html.erb) and put it in `app/views/pseudo_kiosk/authentication/unlock.html.erb`.
 Edit it to your heart's content.